 1. Marriage is ordained of God

 It’s clear that God not only approves of biblical marriage—he hopes all will enter into this holy and sacred institution.
 He promotes it as it is part of his plan for his children.
-In Hebrews 13:4 it says, “Marriage is honourable.”
+In Hebrews 13:4 it says, “Marriage is honorable.”
 It’s clear that God wants us to aspire to holy matrimony.

 “And said, For this cause shall a man leave father and mother, and shall cleave to his wife: and they twain shall be one flesh?
 Wherefore they are no more twain, but one flesh.
 What therefore God hath joined together, let not man put asunder.”

 Here we see that marriage isn’t just something man made up, but something “God hath joined together.”
-At the appropriate age, He wants us to leave our parents and marry, becoming “one flesh” which can be interpreted as one entity.
+At the appropriate age, He wants us to leave our parents and marry, becoming “one flesh,” which can be interpreted as one entity.
 In the physical sense, this means sexual intercourse, but in the spiritual sense, this means loving each other and giving to each other.

 2. Marriage is a covenant